-Angel funding means raising money from non-professional investors who invest their personal money in exchange for part ownership in your business.
+Angel funding means raising money from nonprofessional investors who invest their personal money in exchange for part ownership in your business.
 Generally speaking, angel funding is less formal and takes less effort than raising money from professional investors such as venture capitalists.
 Knowing how to raise angel funding increases your chances of securing financing.

 What Is Angel Funding?